mulesoft-assets/template-db2sfdc-account-migration/README.md

 As implemented, this Template leverage the [Batch Module](http://www.mulesoft.org/documentation/display/current/Batch+Processing).
 The batch job is divided in  Input, Process and On Complete stages.
 During the Input stage the Template will query from the Database all the existing Accounts that match the filter criteria.
+Each database Account will be filtered depending if it has an existing matching Account in the Salesforce.
-The last step of the Process stage will group the accounts and create them in Salesforce instance.
+The last step of the Process stage will group the accounts and upsert them in Salesforce instance based on the Name.
 Finally during the On Complete stage the Template will both output statistics data into the console and send a notification email with the results of the batch execution.

 # Considerations <a name="considerations"/>